-NOTE: Unit management plans for the Department of Environmental Conservation operated campgrounds and day-use areas located in the Adirondack and Catskill Parks are composed in three (3) volumes.
+NOTE: Unit management plans for the New York State Department of Environmental Conservation (DEC) operated campgrounds and day-use areas located in the Adirondack and Catskill Parks are composed in three (3) volumes.
 Volume I is a generic plan and contains an overview, environmental setting, goals, policy, management, and impact assessment criteria which pertains universally and in common to all Adirondack and Catskill public campgrounds and special day-use classified Intensive Use areas.
 This document is Volume II.
 It is a site-specific management document containing inventories of physical, biological, and human-made features, together with specific management actions for the individual site.
 Volume III contains support data in the form of an appendix to Volumes I and II.

-The New York State Department of Environmental Conservation (DEC) prepares unit management plans (UMPs) to cover the next five-year management period.
+DEC prepares unit management plans (UMPs) to cover the next five-year management period.
 The final UMP is completed according to guidelines and criteria set forth in the Adirondack Park State Land Master Plan.